 - Poor mental arithmetic skills.

-- May have trouble even with a calculator due to difficulties in the process of feeding in variables.
+- Trouble with a calculator due to difficulties feeding in variables.

 - Inability to notice patterns.
-The world of math is full of patterns and the ability to see, predict and continue patterns is a key math skill.
-Take the sequence of the 5 x table for example 5, 10, 15, 20, 25, etc. This is a very clear pattern but a student with dyscalculia may not readily spot it.
+The world of math is full of patterns, and the ability to see, predict and continue patterns is a key math skill.
+Take the 5 x table sequence, for example, 5, 10, 15, 20, 25, et cetera.
+It is a clear pattern, but a student with dyscalculia may not spot it readily.

 - Inability to generalize.
 Being able to generalize makes life so much simpler in math, but a dyscalculic student may find this very hard.
 They might not see that knowing that 3 + 4 = 7 means they also know that 30 + 40 = 70, or even that 3 inches + 4 inches = 7 inches.

-- Children with dyscalculia may experience directional confusion, i.e. have difficulty discriminating left from right, and north, south, east, and west.
-They may have poor memory for remembering learned navigational concepts: starboard and port, longitude and latitude, horizontal and vertical, and so on.
+- Children with dyscalculia may experience directional confusion, i.e., have difficulty discriminating left from right, and north, south, east, and west.
+They may have a poor memory for remembering learned navigational concepts: starboard and port, longitude and latitude, horizontal and vertical, and so on.

-- They may struggle to read a digital and analog clock.
+- They may need help to read a digital and analog clock.

 - They may have difficulty with time management, be unable to recall schedules and sequences of past or future events, be unable to keep track of time and be chronically late.
 They may be unable to memorize sequences of historical facts and dates; historical timelines may be vague.

-- Inability to grasp and remember mathematical concepts, rules, formulae, and sequences.
+- People with dyscalculia may be unable to grasp and remember mathematical concepts, rules, formulae, and sequences.

-- Inability to conceptualize and execute math processes (can do correct computation, but doesn’t understand why a strategy worked, so they can’t transfer knowledge to new problems).
+- They may be unable to conceptualize and execute math processes (they can do the correct computation but do not understand why a strategy worked, so they can not transfer knowledge to new problems).

-- Extreme cases may lead to a phobia of mathematics and mathematical devices.
+- Extreme cases of dyscalculia may lead to a phobia of mathematics and mathematical devices.

-Finger-counting per se is not a sign of dyscalculia, but rather a normal aid to the memorization of math facts and the learning of efficient calculating strategies.
-Persistent finger-counting, particularly for frequently repeated, easy calculating tasks, does indeed indicate a problem with calculation.
+Finger-counting per se is not a sign of dyscalculia but rather a standard aid to memorizing math facts and learning efficient calculating strategies.
+However, persistent finger-counting, particularly for frequently repeated, easy-calculating tasks, indicates a problem with calculation.

 Dyscalculia symptoms and signs by age